Azure/azure-sdk/releases/2020-08/js.md

 #### Identity [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/CHANGELOG.md)

+We are happy to announce that the features we had introduced in the preview updates for Identity over the past few months are now stable and out of preview!

 ##### New Features
 - With 1.1.0, new developer credentials are now available: `VisualStudioCodeCredential` and `AzureCliCredential`.
   - `VisualStudioCodeCredential` allows developers to authenticate using the credentials available after logging in through the Azure Account extension in Visual Studio Code.